 When it comes to choosing who you want to open your account with, there are a number of options.
 All the banks and many smaller brokers offer online trading platforms for relatively low cost.

-2. Open Your Brokerage Account
+2. Open Your Stock Brokerage Account

 Once you decide on a platform, simply download an application form and fill it out.
 In many cases, you can do it all online.
-Keep in mind though you may need to open a basic cash account with the provider to hold your initial cash investment.
+Keep in mind though, you may need to open a basic cash account with the provider to hold your initial cash investment.
 This cash account is linked to your online trading account.

-One set up, you will have a user name and password to ensure secure access into your account.
+Once set up, you will have a user name and password to ensure secure access into your account.
 You will need to enter these details each time you want to buy or sell shares.

 3. Where you Invest Your Funds